"e.tre456_worm_Windows" removal instructions

-Virtually identical to "e.tre456_worm_osx Trojan", "e.tre456_worm_Windows" is the name of a fake trojan virus that gets detected by a deceptive website.
-There are many scam websites that are designed to trick visitors into believing that their computers are infected with viruses, malware, and so on.
-Typically, the main goal of such pages is to advertise some shady software that supposed to remove those viruses.
-At the time of the research this particular site promoted MyCleanID.
+Virtually identical to "e.tre456_worm_osx Trojan", "e.tre456_worm_Windows" is the name of a fake trojan virus that is 'detected' by a deceptive website.
+Many scam websites are designed to trick visitors into believing that their computers are infected with viruses, malware, and so on.
+Typically, the main purpose of these pages is to advertise dubious software that supposedly removes the viruses.
+At the time of research, this particular site promoted MyCleanID.
 We advise against installing software that is downloaded from unofficial, deceptive pages.
-It is worth mentioning that most of the times people end up on such pages because of some potentially unwanted application (PUA) that is already installed on a browser and/or operating system.
+Note that people generally arrive at these pages due to potentially unwanted applications (PUAs) already installed on their browsers or operating systems.

 Visitors are encouraged to remove the aforementioned (e.tre456_worm_Windows) virus as soon as possible.
-The message in a pop-up that gets displayed after clicking "OK" in the first one says that Windows operating system is outdated and corrupted.
-In order to avoid loss of system files visitors supposed to follow the provided instructions.
-As stated in the background page, the system is infected with three viruses: two of them are classified as malware and one as phishing/spyware.
-It is mentioned that these viruses put visitor's banking and personal information at risk and can cause loss of apps, photos, and other files.
-Visitors are encouraged to scan their systems by clicking the "Scan Now" button which performs a fake system scan and leads to a download page of the aforementioned MyCleanID program.
-However, this scam page might lead to download pages of other shady software as well.
-Either way, no software that is promoted through deceptive, unofficial pages should be trusted (downloaded and installed).
-Besides, this particular website is disguised as official Microsoft page, however, Microsoft company has nothing to do with this or any other scam website.
-We recommend to ignore and close this page.
-If it cannot be closed normally, then we recommend to end browser's process through Task Manager.
-It is worth mentioning that restoring the closed session will reopen this page.
-Therefore, it should not be restored.
+The message in the pop-up, which is displayed after clicking "OK" in the first one, states that the Windows operating system is outdated and corrupted.
+To avoid loss of system files, visitors must supposedly follow the instructions provided.
+The background page states that the system is infected with three viruses: two classified as malware and one as phishing/spyware.
+It is mentioned that these viruses put visitors' banking and personal information at risk, and can cause loss of apps, photos, and other files.
+Visitors are encouraged to scan their systems by clicking the "Scan Now" button, which performs a fake system scan and leads to a download page of the aforementioned MyCleanID program.
+In fact, this scam page might also lead to download pages of other rogue software.
+In any case, no software that is promoted through deceptive, unofficial web pages should be trusted or downloaded/installed.
+Furthermore, this particular website is disguised as an official Microsoft site, however, Microsoft has nothing to do with this or any other scam websites.
+We recommend that you ignore the statements and close this website immediately.
+If it cannot be closed normally, end the browser process through Task Manager.
+Note that restoring the closed session will reopen this web page, so do not select this option.

-As we mentioned in the introduction, quite often websites of this kind get opened by PUAs.
-Additionally, apps of this type usually are designed to serve advertisements and gather various data.
-They serve intrusive ads such as pop-ups, coupons, banners, surveys, and so on.
-If clicked, they cause redirects to questionable pages or execute scripts designed to download or even install PUAs, or even malware.
-Also, while installed, PUAs collect information such as IP addresses, search queries, URLs of visited websites, geolocations, and so on.
-Their developers share collected details with third parties (potentially cyber criminals) who misuse them to generate revenue.
-Gathered data might contain personal, sensitive information as well.
-These apps might lead to problems related to browsing safety, privacy, cause installations of malware or even identity theft.
+As we mentioned, websites of this kind are often opened by PUAs, which are usually are designed to serve advertisements and gather data.
+They deliver intrusive ads such as pop-ups, coupons, banners, surveys, and so on.
+If clicked, these cause redirects to dubious pages or they execute scripts designed to download or install PUAs, or even malware.
+While installed, PUAs collect information such as IP addresses, search queries, URLs of visited websites, geolocations, and so on.
+Developers share the details with third parties (potentially, cyber criminals) who misuse them to generate revenue.
+The data might also contain personal, sensitive information.
+PUAs can thus lead to problems relating to browsing safety, privacy, and cause installation of malware or even identity theft.